grnet/eidas-keycloak-extension/howto/README.md

   * You can optionally set `Service Provider Country of Origin` to the country of the SP (keycloak).
 If set the country code will be exported in the metadata under the SPSSO role.
   * Set `Level of Assurance` to the level of assurance you want, i.e. `http://eidas.europa.eu/LoA/low`.
 The level of assurance can also be set directly using the `AuthnContext ClassRefs`.
 This option is just a shortcut.
   * If the service is from the private sector set `Private sector service provider` to `ON` otherwise the service will be from the public sector by default.
   * Set `Requested Attributes` to the ones you need.
 The format for the requested attributes is a json array of objects.
-See the example below:
+See the example below for the exact format you need to follow.

   ```
   [{"Name":"http://eidas.europa.eu/attributes/naturalperson/PersonIdentifier",